 PDF Auto Fill Installation and User Guide

-Important Notice for Gravity Forms to PDF Auto-Fill buyers: If your website is hosted on a shared server, please inquire with your service provider regarding the addition of the PDFTK library files, prior to purchasing this plugin.
+Important Notice for Gravity Forms to PDF Auto-Fill buyers: Please inquire with your service provider regarding the addition of the PDFTK library files, prior to purchasing this plugin.
 The PDFtk library is not compatible with CentOS 7.
 Refund requests will NOT be entertained if prerequisites are not met.

 Once you purchase and install the plugin, you will need the license key sent, to activate it.
 You also need to install the PDFTK library on your website’s server.
 If your website is hosted on a shared server, you will need to contact the service administrator to include the library in your server’s root folder.